Diophantine Equations

 The Diophantine equation of the 2nd degree x2 + y2 = z2 leads to the Pythagorean number triplet.

-The proof of this theorem has occupied mathematics for 400 years and was only achieved in 1995 by the English mathematician Andrew Wiles.
+The proof of this theorem has occupied mathematicians for 400 years and was only achieved in 1995 by the English mathematician Andrew Wiles.
 Simon Singh describes the long way until then in his book FERMAT'S LAST THEOREM (ISBN 978-1857025217), which shows in an excellent way the difference between mathematics and mere arithmetic or problem-solving.